Academic year 2022/23

 Exams in England largely returned to pre-pandemic arrangements in summer 2023, but with protections built in to recognise the disruption that students have faced.
 Statistics in this release for 2022/23 include grades received by students as announced on 17 August 2023.
 The exam grades have been matched to students to enable student level analyses.

-Breakdowns of the grades achieved in summer 2023 were previously published on results day by the Joint Council for Qualifications (JCQ).
+Breakdowns of the grades achieved in summer 2023 were previously published on results day by the Joint Council for Qualifications (JCQ) (opens in a new tab).
 These statistics were at exam entry level for students of all ages in England and the UK.
 However, data in this statistical release covers exam entries by 16 to 18 year olds in schools and colleges in England.

-In addition, Ofqual also routinely publish statistics on results day for students in England.
+In addition, Ofqua (opens in a new tab)l also routinely publish statistics on results day for students in England.

 Performance measures methodology